Panorama de la ville

 FAQ: where to stay in Oaxaca

-Do you need a car in Oaxaca?
+Do I need a car in Oaxaca?

 How much does a hotel night cost in Oaxaca?